BanafshehKarimian/TurtleSim_FaceTracker/README.md

 # TurtleSim_FaceTracker
 In this project we want to make th eturtle in turtlesim move as our face moves and control it with our face.
-In order to do so, we define a new masage coordinate_msg that contains the x and y coordinate of a face you can check it using:
+In order to do so, we define a new masage coordinate_msg that contains the x and y coordinate of a face.
+Check it using:
 ```console
 rosmsg show package_name/coordinate_msg
 ```
-The sendfacetracker.py file is a publisher which finds the face using haarcascade and publishes the middle point of the found face using coordinate_msg (you can test it using:
+The sendfacetracker.py file is a publisher which finds the face using haarcascade and publishes the middle point of the found face using coordinate_msg.
+You can test it using:
 ```console
 rosrun package_name sendfacetracker.py
 rostopic echo /coordinate